Last Updated on February 27, 2021 by Natalie Rabinowitz

 Only one hour away South of London is the bustling village of Winchester.
-The Legend of King Arthur and his round table, Winchester Abbey, the home where Jane Austin spent her last few days, faded remnants of a Jewish history documented on a leaflet and located on Jewry Street.
+The legend of King Arthur and his Round Table.
+Winchester Cathedral and the home where Jane Austin spent her last few days.
+There is also faded remnants of a Jewish history documented on a leaflet and located on Jewry Street.
 Tudor timber-framed homes and Thatched roof cottages.
-Winchester is the place to be if you are a fan of medieval history, architecture, and have an eye for detail.
+Winchester is the place to be if you are a fan of medieval history and architecture.

-The must-visit Great Hall showcases the stunning Round Table of legendary King Arthur and his knights dating back to the 13th century.
+The Great Hall is a must-visit.
+This stunning building showcases the Round Table of legendary King Arthur and his knights dating back to the 13th century.
 The Great Hall in itself is a fine example of an aisled hall built between 1222 and 1235.
 The only remaining structure of Winchester Castle built by William the Conqueror in 1067.
 The Hall also showcases the steel gates that commemorated the wedding of Prince Charles and Lady Diana.

-Winchester Abbey, the longest Cathedral in Europe, is also worth a visit.
-The intricate ribbed vaulted ceiling is quite striking as well as the floor tiles and simple floor tombstone marking Jane Austen’s burial place.
+Winchester Cathedral is the longest in Europe and worth a visit.
+The intricate ribbed vaulted ceiling is quite striking.
+Pay attention to the floor tiles and simple floor tombstone marking Jane Austen’s burial place.
 Unfortunately, the Crypt was closed due to COVID-19, warranting another trip back!
-Visit https://www.winchester-cathedral.org.uk/planning-your-visit/ for opening hours.

-Another worth mention is to meander along the River Itchen towards Wolvesey Castle (Old Bishops Palace) and explore the remains of what was once the residential home to the powerful and wealthy Bishops of Winchester.
+Another worthy mention is to meander along the River Itchen towards Wolvesey Castle (Old Bishops Palace).
+Explore the remains of what was once the residential home to the powerful and wealthy Bishops of Winchester.
 (Free entrance, daily 10 am-5 pm, Apr-Oct and 10 am-4 pm during winter weekends).

-After spending the day visiting key sites and taking an abundance of photos, I hopped on the 67 bus towards Petersfield where I got off at Easton Lane to spend a relaxing afternoon and evening in the countryside, staying at The Cricketers Inn.
+After spending the day visiting key sites, I hopped on the 67 bus towards Petersfield.
+I got off at Easton Lane to spend a relaxing afternoon and evening in the countryside.
 Only a 30-minute bus ride from Winchester, I fell in love with this location of peace and open space.
 “Quaint” and “lovely” definitely describe this area.
-After a delicious late lunch and watching the local villagers pop in and out, walked around this small village and even caught a cricket game.
+I enjoyed a delicious late lunch at The Cricketers Inn watching the local villagers pop in and out.
+After that, I walked around the small village and even caught a cricket game.

 The next day after enjoying a leisurely breakfast, I walked back to Winchester that took about an hour.
 Worth the walk, as I stopped to look at more thatched cottages.
-I opted to spend a night in Winchester so that I could continue to enjoy wandering around and exploring to take in the scenery and architecture up close and personal.
 Quite a stunning collection of Tudor framed homes, the earliest dating back to 1450.